Wangan and Jagalingou Clermont Aboriginal Community Development Fund (ACDF) Scholarship

 In addition to the eligibility requirements, the successful applicant must:

-Payment will be made to the successful applicant in Week 6 of Term 1 and Term 2 following final post Census date eligibility checks each year.
+Payment will be made to the successful applicant in Week 6 of each term, following final post Census date eligibility checks each year.
 Payments will be credited electronically to the successful applicant's nominated bank account.

 $6,250/term full-time term study load (18 credit points or more)